opentelekomcloud/opentelekomcloud-functiongraph-java/doc/source/devguide/http_function/springbootrest3.x.rst

 Operation process
 -----------------

-To deploy an existing project to FunctionGraph, you usually only need to change the project listening port number to **8000**, create a **bootstrap** file in the same directory as the jar package, and write the command to execute the jar package.
+To deploy an existing project to FunctionGraph, you usually only need to change:
+- the project listening port number to **8000**,
+-  create a **bootstrap** file in the same directory as the jar package, and
+-  write the command to execute the jar package.

 Step 1: Configure SprintBoot web port